Resources and Documents

 5.3.2 Warning

 A Warning is similar to a Caution in that both are minor penalties.
 They differ in that Warnings must be reported to POP by the Head Judge or organizer of the event in which they occur.
-If younger or less-experienced players commit a second offense that was penalized the first time with a Caution, a second Caution is a suitable second penalty, but a Warning may need to be issued on a third offense.
+If younger or less-experienced competitors commit a second offense that was penalized the first time with a Caution, a second Caution is a suitable second penalty, but a Warning may need to be issued on a third offense.
 Judges should always use discretion when escalating a penalty in the Junior age division, as this group is often still learning the game.

 5.3.3 Game Loss

-When issuing a Game Loss penalty during an active game, the game is recorded as a loss for the player receiving the penalty.
-In extreme cases where significant errors have been made by both players in a game, a Game Loss penalty may be issued to both players simultaneously.
+In extreme cases where significant errors have been made by both competitors in a game, a Game Loss penalty may be issued to both competitors simultaneously.
 A game terminated in this manner is not a tie; it is recorded as having no winner.

 5.3.4 Disqualification

 Disqualification is the most serious penalty that can be issued at a tournament.
-Its use should be strictly reserved for the most extreme cases, where a player’s actions (whether intentional or unintentional) have significantly and negatively impacted the integrity or operation of the entire event.
-Players who receive this penalty are removed from the tournament and become ineligible to receive any prizes.
+Its use should be strictly reserved for the most extreme cases, where a competitor’s actions (whether intentional or unintentional) have significantly and negatively impacted the integrity or operation of the entire event.
+Competitors who receive this penalty are removed from the tournament and become ineligible to receive any prizes.
 It is important that the removal be enacted in such a way so as not to inflame, extend, or call any more attention to the situation than is absolutely necessary.

 5.4 Types of Infractions

-The Tier 2 Penalty should be assigned at events such as Regional Championships, Special Championships, International Championships, or World Championships events, as players at these events are held to a higher standard of gameplay.
+The Tier 2 Penalty should be assigned at events such as Regional Championships, Special Championships, International Championships, or World Championships events, as competitors at these events are held to a higher standard of gameplay.

 5.4.1 Gameplay Error